 With respect to concerns about asks that customer facing teams may have or work that may be required to make our customers successful after the sale is complete, additional technical needs may arise from time to time at different points in their partnership with Sourcegraph.

 Today, where a customer need falls outside of what exists or is supported in our Product, CE logs Product Gaps in Salesforce to surface these requests to Product for consideration onto the Roadmap.
 If / when added to the Roadmap, CE and Sales can track progress from the Roadmap.

-Where we uncover that, in order to make a customer successful technically, they require EPS resources / effort that is unplanned and unprioritized, the account CE is expected to write up the details: capture the clear asks (concern / problem statement / etc), provide context if it impacts any other customers, and provide any other business context in order to raise the request through the technical review process employed for pre-sales opportunities today.
-This allows for transparent alignment and collaborative decision making between Sales, CE, and EPS.
+Where we uncover that, in order to make a customer successful technically, they require Engineering resources / effort that is unplanned and un-prioritized, the account CE is expected to write up the details: capture the clear asks (concern / problem statement / etc), provide context if it impacts any other customers, and provide any other business context in order to raise the request through the technical review process employed for pre-sales opportunities today.
+This allows for transparent alignment and collaborative decision making between Sales, CE & Support, and Engineering.

 Where we encounter situations that we are unsure if a customer is following a best / supported practice, the account CE is expected to write up the details: capture the clear asks (eg validation required) and provide context around the ask and the customers’ technical design and raise the request through the technical review process employed for pre-sales opportunities today.
 This allows for transparent collaboration on defining the expectation or best practice and aligning on next steps in support of the customer’s needs.

 Where an existing customer runs into an issue, Support leads and guides the customer to resolution.
 If and where CE can provide context to Support to they do; however, Support are the drivers of these activities.